 How To Make a Hazardous Waste Determination

-The rules for determining if a certain waste must be classified a “hazardous” are contained in the Resource Conservation and Recovery Act (RCRA), and in the regulations created by the Environmental Protection Agency.
-Besides hazardous there is also universal and non-hazardous waste disposal.
+The rules for determining if a certain waste must be classified a “hazardous” are outlined in the Resource Conservation and Recovery Act (RCRA) and in the regulations created by the U.S. Environmental Protection Agency (EPA).
+Making this a challenging task is the fact that you likely generate other types of waste as well and require different types of disposal, from universal to non-hazardous waste disposal.

 Step 1: Is It Solid Waste?